 - Provide support and encouragement to new riders

 From improved health and happiness to increased productivity in the office, the stand-out health and well-being benefits of riding to work makes it a goal worth pursuing for all companies.
 Learn how some organisations are kicking goals in the active travel space.Read more

-Encouraging employees to ride to work reduces the demand for staff car parking spaces.
+Employees riding to work reduces the demand for staff car parking spaces.
 Similarly for clients and visitors, trading one or two car spaces for a dozen bike spaces means more space for less cost and helps organisations to earn respect as a bike-friendly business.

 Speak to our bike parking experts for more information about installing bike parking and post-ride facilities in your workplace.Learn more

-Creating a workplace BUG (Bicycle user group) is a great way to spread the ride to work message.
+Creating a workplace BUG (bicycle user group) is a great way to spread the ride to work message.

 Here’s a few tips for your BUG: